 You can define three types of policies:

-- Warning – Allows the worker to submit an expense report or travel requisition but the expense will be marked for all approvers and
+Warning – Allows the worker to submit an expense report or travel requisition but the expense will be marked for all approvers and for later reporting.

 - Justification – Requires the worker or a manager to enter a justification for exceeding the policy amount before submitting the expense report or travel requisition.